ntader/MasterEquationSheet/README.md

 * Everything was done on Apple Pages.
 Because of the built-in LaTeX editor + downloaded CMU font, it appears to be written in LaTeX (which I suppose is partially true).
 The logo was created in Procreate.

 **How long did this take?**
-* It took a few months to gather all the equations for classes from past professors and teachers, but in total no more than 20 hours.
+* It took a month or two to gather all the equations for classes from past professors and teachers, but in total no more than 20 hours.

 **What else is going to be added to the sheet?**